Wonderbly vs. Gremmy Tales vs. Lost My Name (2026): Honest Comparison

 What Is Wonderbly?

 Wonderbly is one of the most established names in personalized children's books.
-Founded in 2013, they sell beautifully illustrated hardcover books featuring your child's name, and in some titles, their appearance and a short dedication.
+Founded in 2013 as "Lost My Name" (their breakout title, in which a child travels through an alphabet collecting the letters of their name), they now sell a wide catalog of beautifully illustrated hardcover books featuring your child's name, and in some titles, their appearance and a short dedication.
 Books are written and illustrated by professional human writers and artists — the quality is genuinely high, and Wonderbly holds a strong 4.6/5 on Trustpilot across more than 22,000 reviews.

 The ordering process is straightforward: you choose a title from their catalog, enter your child's name and a few details, preview the full book online, and place your order.
 Books are printed on-demand and shipped, typically arriving within 2–3 weeks.
 Each book costs around $29.99–$34.99, and Wonderbly runs frequent promotions.
 There's no subscription — every book is a separate one-off purchase.